4.2 Summary of Accuracies

 In Table 4.1 through Table 4.5, the accuracies are listed for each basic observation mode of the STIS: CCD spectroscopy, MAMA spectroscopy, CCD imaging, MAMA imaging, and target acquisition.
 The MAMA pixels in these tables are low resolution pixels.
 All accuracies quoted are 2σ limits, and reflect our current understanding of STIS calibration.
 Any updates to these accuracies will be documented in Chapter 16.1 of the STIS Instrument Handbook.
 The main sources of inaccuracy are discussed in some detail in the next subsections.

-We remind you that calibration data are, and have always been, made non-proprietary immediately after they are (or were) taken.
-Should you have a need for higher accuracy or urgent results, you may wish to consider direct analysis of the calibration data for your particular observing mode (see also Chapter 17 of the STIS Instrument Handbook for a description of our on-orbit calibration program).
+We remind users that calibration data are, and have always been, made non-proprietary immediately after they are (or were) taken.
+If higher accuracy or urgent results is needed, one may wish to consider direct analysis of the calibration data for the particular observing mode (see also Chapter 17 of the STIS Instrument Handbook for a description of our on-orbit calibration program).

 Table 4.1: CCD Spectroscopic Accuracies